 On this mostly studio-based course, we set creative projects to develop your research skills as well as your technical proficiency, preparing you for the workplace.

-The programme enables you to specialise in either menswear or womenswear.
-After exploring both areas, you’ll choose a pathway in year one, with modules in subsequent years encompassing both pathways.
+The programme enables you to specialise in either menswear or womenswear after exploring both areas in year one.

-In year two you’ll gain in-depth traditional pattern cutting and construction skills alongside digital skills that are essential for today’s workplace and learn how they can be used in combination for the most creative forward looking fashion.
-For example, you’ll cover:
+In year two you will gain in-depth traditional pattern cutting and construction skills alongside digital skills that are essential for today’s workplace and learn how they can be used in combination for the most creative forward looking fashion.
+For example, you will cover: